kaiougw/SBW-removal-profile/README.md

 - **Angle** **slider**: slide to select an angle for a single-angle line chart.

-The angle and direction at which the wafer has been line-scanned is indicated by the arrow shown on the icon of a wafer on top right of the chart.
+The angle and direction at which the wafer has been line-scanned is indicated by the arrow shown on the icon of a wafer on the top right of the chart.

 ### Controls and interactions